 Another difference between the Sloe berries and the Wild Plum berries was the leaves.
 The Blackthorn had small oval shaped leaves while the Wild Plum tree had larger pointed oval leaves with blunt-toothed edges.

 On the left is a Sloe plus a small stem from a Blackthorn.
 On the right is a small Wild Plum and a stem from its tree.

 So I’m going to be feasting and drinking soon with the fruits from my hedgerow foraging.
-Time for Sloe Gin, Wild Plum Gin and Blackberry Vodka!
+Time for Sloe Gin, Wild Plum Gin, and Blackberry Vodka!
 I’ve already picked one batch of Wild Plums which I’ve frozen but they’re still quite bitter.
 Luckily, as all the bushes and trees are practically in our garden, I can regularly check on how they’re ripening.
 I also don’t have to worry about foragers nicking them before I pick them!

-So autumn is rather fruitful and I’m looking forward to some good tipples this winter.
-Next week I’ll show you the results of a mushroom foray with a guide on a friend’s estate.
+In September I also went on a mushroom foray with a guide on a friend’s estate.
 I’ve also been collecting some of the flowers from our garden as well as these treasures from the hedgerows to fill up the vases in our home.
 Have you been foraging too?